patrickfav/uber-apk-signer/README.md

 Main features:

-* zipalign, signing and verifying of multiple APKs in one step
+* zipalign, (re)signing and verifying of multiple APKs in one step
 * verify signature (with hash check) and zipalign of multiple APKs in one step
 * built-in zipalign & debug keystore for convenient usage
 * supports v1 and v2 android apk singing scheme